opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/dataset-see-alsos.rst

 :Requirement Level: optional
 :Cardinality: 0..n
 :Description: Link to related datasets.
 Contains the identifier of the linked dataset.
-:Usage Note: Contains the identifier of the linked dataset.
+:Usage Notes: Contains the identifier of the linked dataset.